 Mr. Tobías Martínez Gimeno is the current Chief Executive Officer ("Executive Director") of Cellnex.
-He joined Abertis Telecom (the former Acesa) in the year 2000, first as board member and director general of Tradia, and subsequently of Retevisión.
+He joined Acesa Telecom (Abertis Group) in the year 2000, first as board member and director general of Tradia, and subsequently of Retevisión.
 Before joining the Abertis Group, he headed his own business project in Information and Telecommunication Systems for more than 10 years.
 He studied Telecommunications Engineering and holds a Diploma in Top Management from the IESE Business School (PADE) and a Diploma in Marketing Management from the Instituto Superior de Marketing de Barcelona (Higher Institute of Marketing of Barcelona).

-Mr. Bertrand Boudewijn Kan
+Mr. Bertrand Kan

-Mr. Bertrand Boudewijn Kan is an independent Director of Cellnex and the current Vice Chairman of the Board of Directors.
+Mr. Bertrand Kan is an independent Director of Cellnex and the current Non-executive Chairman of the Board of Directors.
 He has extensive professional experience in investment banking and focused on the telecoms, media and technology sector in particular.
-Among other responsibilities, he is currently a chairman of the advisory board of Wadhwani Asset Management and of the supervisory board of UWC Netherlands.
 He spent most of his career at Morgan Stanley where he became a managing director and head of the European Telecoms Group.
-Subsequently he moved to Lehman Brothers where he was co-head of the Global Telecoms Team and was a member of the European Operating Committee.
-In 2008 he became head of the Global Telecoms, Media and Technology Group at Nomura and served on the Investment Banking Global Executive Committee.
+Subsequently in 2006 he moved to Lehman Brothers, where he was Co-Head of the Global Telecoms Team and was a member of the European Operating Committee.
+In 2008, he became Head of the Global Telecoms, Media and Technology Group at Nomura and was a member of Nomura and served on the Investment Banking Global Executive Committee.
+He left investment banking in 2012.
+Among other responsibilities, in addition to the Cellnex Board of Directors, he is currently a member of the Advisory Council of Wadhwani Asset Management, Chairman of Sentient Blue and Chairman of the board of UWC Netherlands.
 Mr. Bertrand Kan graduated with B.Sc. and an M.Sc. degrees in Economics from the London School of Economics.